jloOop/Boundary-Spin-Momentum-Filtering-Data/data/README.md

 # Data

-This directory is for selected small data and processed tables.
+This directory is for selected data and processed tables.

 ---